napari/docs/docs/community/governance.md

 purpose of the SC is to ensure smooth progress from the big-picture perspective.
 Changes that impact the full project require analysis informed by long experience with both the project and the larger ecosystem.
-When the core developer community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.
+When the core team member community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.

 Members of the SC also have the "owner" role within the [napari GitHub organization](https://github.com/napari)